-Chemistry Duplicating Office (A003).
+Chemistry Duplicating Office (A002).
 The Chemistry Information Technology Group (ITG) manages the duplicating office in the chemistry department.
 See ITG for all duplicating services.
 Please allow 48 hours (large jobs) or 24 hours (small jobs) for duplicating requests.
+You may be trained for independent use.